infinum/json-wp-post-parser/Readme.md

 ### Unit tests

 All the unit tests are located in the `\tests` folder.
 The unit testing is done via [PHPUnit](https://phpunit.de/).
 Feel free to add you own tests or check the existing one.
+You need to have at the most PHPUnit 6 for the tests to pass.

 To initialize the testing environment locally go to the project root (where `phpunit.xml` resides) and run